ioccc-src/winner/bugs.md

 ## 2006 monge

-### STATUS: known bug - please help us fix
+### STATUS: doesn't work with some platforms - please help us fix
 ### Source code: [2006/monge/monge.c](2006/monge/monge.c)
 ### Information: [2006/monge/README.md](2006/monge/README.md)

+This program requires being able to read, write and execute memory.
+With the Apple silicon chips this is not allowed.
+Fixing this might be quite challenging but you are welcome to try and fix it.

+### STATUS: INABIAF - please **DO NOT** fix

 Incorrect formulas will ungracefully crash the program.

-Fixing the (Mis)feature is likely to be a difficult challenge.
-You are welcome to try and fix it if you can!

 ## 2006 toledo2